Touring plans for 2018 will be announced shortly.

 It’s a eulogy for a living soul.

-Mike Melody (TV antique dealer celebrity) was diagnosed with a terminal illness.
-Victoria was put in charge of planning the funeral her Dad would want – complete with eulogies, a congregation dressed in tangerine Blackpool FC colours and a New Orleans jazz procession.
+In 2013, Victoria Melody’s dad (celebrity TV antique dealer, Mike Melody) was diagnosed with a terminal illness.
+Victoria trained as a funeral director so she could give him the service of his dreams – complete with eulogies, a Blackpool FC tangerine dress code and a New Orleans jazz procession.
 A year later the doctors realised they had misdiagnosed Mike.
 But they are going ahead with the funeral anyway…

-Ugly Chief is a comedy based on true events performed by a genuine father and daughter.
-It’s a eulogy for a living soul.
-It explores the taboos around death and its practicalities, and the fractious relationship with a parent whose opinions you don’t always agree with.
+Ugly Chief is a comedy based on true events, performed by a real-life father and daughter.
+It explores the taboos around death, and the fractious relationship with a parent whose opinion you don’t always agree with.